Death Takes a Holiday (musical): Plot synopsis

-It is a Sunday afternoon, with an approaching storm.
+It is Sunday, with an approaching storm ("Something's Happened").
 The duke's family has grown ill at ease with Prince Nikolai, who wanders around, looking for Grazia's room.
-Instead he enters Roberto's room, where his mother, Stephanie, holds mourning.
-It is a sacred place, she informs him.
-Later, in the garden, Daisy commiserates with Corrado, with whom she has secretly been in love.
-In the grape arbor, Vittorio pleads with Death not to take his remaining child, but his pleas fall on seemingly deaf ears.
+Instead, he enters Roberto's room, where his mother, Stephanie, holds mourning.
+She tells him It is a sacred place to her ("Losing Roberto").
+Later, in the garden, Daisy commiserates with Corrado, with whom she has secretly been in love ("What Do You Do").
+Vittorio pleads with Death not to take his remaining child, but his pleas fall on seemingly deaf ears.
 Later, Death meets with Grazia in the grotto again.
 She asks what they will do, now that they have spent an entire night together.
-He tells her that they must part and never see each other again, even though he finds the prospect unendurable.
+He tells her that they must part and never see each other again, even though he finds the prospect unendurable ("More and More").

 Major Fenton has taken his private plane to Monte Carlo and returns with the news that the real Prince Nikolai is dead, and this one is an impostor.
-Alice and Daisy tell Grazia of this news, but she refuses to believe them.
+Alice and Daisy tell Grazia of this news, but she refuses to believe them ("Finally to Know").
 Meanwhile, the duke has learned that Death now plans to take Grazia with him when he leaves at midnight.
 He bursts into the prince's room and challenges him.
 Death replies that he loves Grazia and cannot imagine going on without her.
 The duke tells him that true love requires that he put Grazia's life and needs before his own.
 If he loves her, he will let her experience the joys and sorrows of life.
-Reluctantly, Death agrees, but just before the stroke of midnight Grazia appears before him, dressed in a white gown, confessing she knows his true identity, and loving him despite all, and demanding to be with him forever.
-At midnight, he takes her hand and she instantly dies.
-Together, hand in hand, they walk into the distant light, as she exclaims, confirming what she has always divined: "Love is stronger than Death".
+Reluctantly, Death agrees ("I Thought That I Could Live").
+Contessa Evangelina reveals to Dr. Albione that she knew who Nikolai was and confesses that she still loves him ("December Time").
+Vittorio reveals Nikolai's true identity to the household ("Pavane").
+Just before the stroke of midnight Grazia appears before Nikolai, demanding to go with him.
+He reveals that he is Death.
+Grazia says that it makes no difference/ and she loves him and wants to be with him forever.
+At midnight, he takes her hand, and she dies.
+They walk, hand in hand, into the distant light, as she exclaims, "Love is stronger than Death".